MyProfile/rest-api/README.markdown

 1. Introduction
 ===============

-_MyProfile REST API_ is a REST API, operating between the UI (e.g. MyProfile) and the SPARQL triple store (e.g. Virtuoso).
+_MyProfile REST API_ is an API operating between the UI (e.g. MyProfile) and the SPARQL triple store (e.g. Virtuoso).
 It also handles external requests from other applications. _MyProfile REST API_ contains an access control mechanism, operating at the triple level.
 All requests made to this API require WebID